Last updated on December 7th, 2020 at 10:34 pm

-Back in 1983, car games were somewhat limited in what they could do by the hardware available, and yet the amount of inspired creativity that came from programmers being able to start their own business with a home computer led to a mass of games and companies which are still referenced today.
+Back in 1983, car games were somewhat limited in what they could do by the hardware available.
+And yet the amount of inspired creativity that came from programmers being able to start their own business with a home computer led to a mass of games and companies which are still referenced today.
+Like Tranz Am.

 One famed company of the era was Ultimate Play The Game, which has not only involved into the existing Rare company, but was also briefly revived in 2006 for an Xbox Live Arcade remake of Jetpac.
 But back in the early 1980s, Chris and Tim Stamper released a car game which went way beyond the capabilities of the 16k ZX Spectrum for which is was developed.
 And that game was Tranz Am.